 5. Checking The Condition When Buying An Old USPS Truck

 The first thing you need to do when you’re browsing old USPS trucks is to give them a proper inspection.
 This is particularly so given that postal trucks go through years, if not decades, of hard use.
 These can lead to pretty excessive wear and tear.
-You need to learn if the engine works right, if it goes into gear, or if it does have some major rust issues.
+You need to learn if the engine works right, if it goes into gear, or if it has some major rust issues.

 6. Inspecting Its Road-Legal Status Before Driving It

 Since the USPS postal truck is a government-sanctioned vehicle, you need to make sure that whoever’s trying to sell you one complies with the law.
 This means that they have the legal right to sell these vehicles.
-Not just about anyone can sell these trucks.
+Not just anyone can sell these trucks.
 On top of that, if you’re thinking of driving one daily, making it road-legal is also a vital modification.

 These postal trucks, if intended for public use, need to be retrofitted with seat belts and proper doors that will allow them to be driven on public roads.
 Seat belts are one of the essentials you need for this truck.
 So, if the USPS truck for sale that you want to purchase doesn’t have them, you need to install them by yourself if you want to make it road-legal.